rayna-dj/rayna-dj/README.md

 ## 👩‍💻 Projects:
 Noteworthy projects I’ve worked on (excluding the ones under NDA and school projects due to academic honesty 😅).

-🏫 Home Access Center (HAC) Grade Calculator - Cumulative Grade Calculator Calculates predictions on what grade is needed to obtain a letter grade for Bridgeland High School / CFISD students. https://rayna-dj.github.io/HACGradeCalculator/
+🏫 Home Access Center (HAC) Grade Calculator - Calculates predictions on what grade is needed to obtain a letter grade for Bridgeland High School / CFISD students https://rayna-dj.github.io/HACGradeCalculator/

-🗺️ Mobilize - Campus Navigation App
-Assists students with disabilities in navigating college campuses by requesting volunteers and using a crowdsourced accessibility map. https://github.com/mobilize-convergent/mobilize-mvp
+🗺️ Mobilize - Assists students with disabilities in navigating college campuses by requesting volunteers and using a crowdsourced accessibility map. https://github.com/mobilize-convergent/mobilize-mvp

-🎮 A+RCADE - Pomodoro timer
-Developed a gamified Pomodoro timer Chrome Extension that rewards productive study sessions. https://github.com/zrogerye/PomodoroTimerExtension
+🎮 A+RCADE - Developed a gamified Pomodoro timer Chrome Extension that rewards productive study sessions. https://github.com/zrogerye/PomodoroTimerExtension

 ## 💌 How to Reach Me:
 LinkedIn: www.linkedin.com/in/rayna-dejesus